TUDelft-CITG/OpenCLSim/docs/examples.rst

     # Import the library required to add coordinates
     import shapely.geometry

     # Create a location class
-    Location = type('Location',
+    Location = type(
+        "Location",
+        (
-                    (core.Identifiable, # Give it a name and unique UUID core.HasResource,  # Add information on the number of resources core.Locatable,    # Add coordinates to extract distance information ),
+            core.Identifiable,  # Give it a name and unique UUID core.Log,           # To keep track of all events core.HasResource,   # Add information on the number of resources core.Locatable,     # Add coordinates to extract distance information ),
-                   {})
+        {},
+    )

+    location_data = {
-    location_data = {"env": env,                              # The SimPy environment
+        "env": env,                               # The SimPy environment
-                     "name": "Location 01",                   # Name of the location "geometry":shapely.geometry.Point(0, 0)} # The lat, lon coordinates
+        "name": "Location 01",                    # Name of the location "geometry": shapely.geometry.Point(0, 0), # The lat, lon coordinates
+    }

     location_01 = Location(**location_data)

 Storage Location